lankydan/lankydanblog-jamstack/content/blog/2022/kotlin/ktor-rest-api/index.md

 }
 ```

-- `DefaultHeaders` adds a header to every response with the name of the server.
+- `DefaultHeaders` adds a header to every response with the server's name.
 - `CallLogging` logs information about outgoing responses and specifies what level to log them at.
 A logging library needs to be included for this to work.
-The output will look something like:
+The output will look something like this:

   ```log
   INFO  ktor.application.log - 200 OK: GET - /people/302a1a73-173b-491c-b306-4d95387a8e36